radcamp/radcamp.github.io/IBS2019/index.md

 # Welcome to RadCamp 2019 - The IBS Malaga Edition

-January 8 2019
+January, 8 2019
 Faculty of Education Science and Psychology
 Campus de Teatinos
 University of Malaga
-Bulevar Louis Pasteur 25, MÃ¡lag
+Bulevar Louis Pasteur 25
 Malaga, Spain

 # Organisers, Instructors, and Facilitators